Piggy's Island K-BBQ Restaurants

 Brand Colour - Inspired by 'tiki bars' or 'surfy bars'.
 I used colours reminiscent of the sea and sky to bring a refreshing feel to the space.
 The palm trees and landscaping create a natural and tranquil ambiance, reflecting a relaxed beach vibe and a sense o adventure. this offers customers a comfortable and romantic experience, reminiscent of a vacation spot.

-Space design
+Space design:

 When involved in the interior design of Piggy's island, I prioritized visual satisfaction and convenience for customers, as well as safe and efficient movement for kitchen staffs and servers.
 I carefully considered elements like lighting furniture arrangement, and colour palettes, aiming not just to create a photo zone, but to effectively use the entire space to enhance the visual enjoyment of all areas for customers.